wridgeu/ui5-msg-box-sequencer/README.md

 ## Usage

-As this is a minimalistic example, without any tooling you can simply use the `http-server` or open up the `html` files via [Live Server](https://marketplace.visualstudio.com/items?itemName=ritwickdey.LiveServer) directly.
+As this is a minimalistic example without any tooling, you can simply use the `http-server` or open up the `html` files via [Live Server](https://marketplace.visualstudio.com/items?itemName=ritwickdey.LiveServer) directly.

 ## Template